Plague Inc.

+An updated version, which released on home consoles and personal computer (PC), first released in 2015 as Plague Inc: Evolved and includes adjustments and additions to the gameplay.
 In 2017, the developer released a physical board game based on Plague Inc. titled Plague Inc.: The Board Game.
 In December 2018, the studio released Rebel Inc., a follow-up game with a political theme.
+In 2024, Ndemic Creations released After Inc, which is set after the Necroa Virus apocalypse and involves rebuilding the world.

+According to Ndemic Creations, Plague Inc. has been downloaded over 160 million times as of May 2021.
+The game was positively received by critics.
 The game has seen large surges of new users in several countries after significant virus outbreaks, such as the 2014–16 Ebola outbreak and the COVID-19 pandemic.

 Gameplay

 Plague Inc. is a strategy-simulation game in which the player indirectly controls a plague, which has infected patient zero.
 The player can choose between game modes and pathogens and complete the objective set by the game mode by evolving the plague and adapting to various environments.
-The goals include, but are not limited to, infecting and killing the world's population with a pathogen, enslaving the world's population with the 'Neurax Worm' or converting the world's population into zombies with the 'Necroa Virus'.
+The goals include but are not limited to, infecting and killing the world's population with a pathogen, enslaving the world's population with the 'Neurax Worm', converting the world's population into zombies with the 'Necroa Virus'(which eventually became the basis for After Inc.), establishing the Planet of the Apes with the 'Simian Flu', or corrupting humanity with the 'Shadow Plague'.
 However, there is a time pressure to complete the game before humans (the opponent) develop a cure for the plague.

 The developer has said it is 'a bit like the film Contagion except you are on the other side'.
 The film Contagion was a partial inspiration for the game, according to the developer.
 The developer has said the game was partially inspired by Pandemic 2, a browser-based Flash game released in 2008 by Dark Realm Studios.